NunoEdgarGub1/machine-learning-samples/hyperparameter-optimization/README.md

 ### Configure SigOpt Credentials (optional)

 If want to use SigOpt to optimize your hyperparameters faster and better than tuning by hand, sign up for a free trial on our [website]([SigOpt](https://www.sigopt.com)) and grab your API token from your [user profile](https://www.sigopt.com/user/profile).
+You may need to email [support@sigopt.com](mailto:support@sigopt.com) to adjust your plan limits because categorical parameters are not included in the free trial.

 ### Get the Code